We are thrilled to have the following primary care based electives as opportunities for resident learning.

 Residents will work in a variety of outpatient endocrinology settings based in Denver Health’s urban safety net ambulatory care.
 Ability to work with faculty and interprofessional teams with a focus on endocrine/metabolic disorders ranging from diabetes, thyroid and parathyroid disorders, pituitary and adrenal disorders, bone mineral disease, and obesity.
 There will be significant focus on metabolic disorders, specifically, assessment, investigation, and management of diabetes.
 Residents will spend time in endocrinology consult clinic at the main Denver Health hospital as well as satellite community clinics within 20 minute drive of Denver Health campus (ability for own transportation recommended).
 Residents will work closely with faculty as well as nurses/nutritionists to learn and be able to counsel patients in glucometer teaching, nutritional guidance, carbohydrate counting, and insulin pump management.
 They will have opportunity to spend time with the Denver Health Diabetes Prevention Program.
 Great elective opportunity for residents with particular interest in managing chronic metabolic diseases in underserved populations and investigating resource access for vulnerable patients.
 Primary care residents will get priority.

 Denver Health now offers two different settings for providing urgent care services.
 In both settings, there is a wide variety of cases in medicine, surgery, gynecology, orthopedics and other fields.
-This elective offers a unique experience that most internal medicine residents don’t get elsewhere in their training.
+This elective offers a unique experience that most internal medicine residents do not get elsewhere in their training.
 The Adult Urgent Care Clinic is a busy urgent care center that works in conjunction with the Emergency Department to provide urgent care to adult patients.
 The Adult Urgent Care Clinic has the resources of the hospital including advanced imaging and specialist consultations.
-The Southwest Family Health Center Urgent Care Clinic is an urgent care clinic in a new Denver Health Primary Care Clinic which treats patients of all ages.
+The Southwest Family Health Center Urgent Care Clinic is an urgent care clinic which treats patients of all ages.
 The resources at Southwest are more limited but include x-ray radiology and labs.
 You may have the opportunity to work with the dental department, podiatry and sports medicine in this setting.
 Resident autonomy and independent decision-making are stressed.
 In both settings, you will see a broad spectrum of acute and sub-acute conditions that will present to your office as a practicing general internist, often requiring entirely different management skills than you have acquired on the wards.
 You will suture lacerations, perform incision and drainage of abscesses, diagnose acute appendicitis, tap a hot joint, manage a complication of early pregnancy or treat a straightforward case of strep pharyngitis.
 Residents tell us our biggest strengths are our great staff, tremendously varied patient population and wide variety of medical conditions treated.
-The schedule of 40-45 hours per week will be primarily Monday through Friday business hours, but may include occasional evening or weekend shifts to ensure there are only one or two residents in the clinic at a time.
-Location: Denver Health Adult Urgent Care Clinic & The Southwest Family Health Center Urgent Care Clinic

 During this unique rotation, residents will learn pedigree construction and interpretation, become familiar with available genetic tests, develop genetic counseling skills, and become familiar with the ethics and legal implications of genetic testing.
 Several clinic sites will be used to capture an array of diseases and styles of practice, and there are curricular offerings throughout the month to enhance learning built into the schedule.
 The main thrust of the month is to help Internal Medicine residents develop the skillset to understand and how medical genetics relates to Internal Medicine and to prepare for the continued evolution of clinical genomic medicine as applied to adults.